Skip to content

 boolean

 True if it is the first play.
-Some platforms always return true.
+Some platforms do not have data persistence and always return true.

 setDataAsync